DataDog/documentation/content/en/service_management/workflows/private_actions/_index.md

 To pair a runner to a connection:
 1. From the [Workflow Automation][8] or [App Builder][9] Connections page, click **New Connection**.
 1. Select the integration you want to connect with your private action runner.
-For a list of integrations that support private actions, see [Overview](#overview).
+For a list of integrations that support private actions, see [Supported private actions](#supported-private-actions).
 1. Add a **Connection Name** and select your runner from the **Private Action Runner** dropdown.
 1. Add the paths to any required credential files.
 For more information on credentials, see:
    - [Handling Private Action Credentials for Workflows][10].